 Will the Thrive Optimize plugin slow down my WordPress website?

-- As any other plugin, Thrive Optimize applies its logic to WordPress but its use shouldn't slow down your website.
+- Like any other plugin, Thrive Optimize applies its logic to WordPress but its use shouldn't slow down your website.

 Does this work on any theme or just on a Thrive theme?